OneDrive/onedrive-api-docs/docs/rest-api/api/inferenceclassification_list_overrides.md

 ## Response

 If successful, this method returns a `200 OK` response code and a collection of [inferenceClassificationOverride](../resources/inferenceclassificationoverride.md) objects in the response body.
-An empty collection is returned if the user doesn't have any overrides set up.
 ## Example
 ##### Request
 Here is an example of the request.